Spurs Odyssey Banner

 (11)85Min

-Scorers - Price 37, Wilson 77
+Scorers:- Price 37, Wilson 77

 Booked - McKenna(gamesmanship)26, Price(trip)67, Watson(late)89

 This match was played on a warm morning with little wind on a pitch that had soaked up the rain from the week.
 A good crowd had gathered to watch with Holland and Calderwood dropping in to see how they were doing.
-I was joined by Andy Porter for a good game played in the right spirit which should have seen the first win for the juniors over the addicks in a long time.
+I was joined by Andy Porter for a good game played in the right spirit which should have seen the first win for the juniors over the "Addicks" in a long time.

 Spurs lined up with a back three of Watson, Ifil and Dobson behind a midfield of McKenna, Hicks and Jenkins.
 Ahmed gave width on the right and Francis as a wingback on the left.
 Hodges partnered Price up front.
-Andy Hodges normally a centre-back started the game having done a good job last week when he had to play there late in the game.
+Andy Hodges (normally a centre-back) started the game having done a good job last week when he had to play there late in the game.

 Spurs kicked off attacking the left goal and soon had the visitors pegged back in their half.
 Most of the play was in the middle third in the visitors' half of the pitch without troubling their keeper with a direct shot.
 Hodges, Hicks, McKenna and Ahmed had chances before McKenna hit the bar in the 26th minute.
-Eyre in the spurs goal had even less work to do as only Weston troubled him in the first half hour.
+Eyre in the Spurs goal had even less work to do as only Weston troubled him in the first half hour.

-Spurs tried to respond but the visitors were on a high from that goal and defended a lot better, Price showed his frustration by picking up a caution for his second trip in as many minutes.
-Try as they might they were not able to get the ball in the net and the constant threat of a breakaway brought Watson a booking in the dying minutes.
-Spurs last chance came at the end of stoppage time when Ahmed made a run into the box and was caught from behind by Ashton.
-Andy felt that there was not much contact, the ref pointed to the spot and Price stepped up to take the kick which would give them the three points.
-He hit it low to the keepers left, but Elliott guessed correctly and blocked it.
+Spurs tried to respond but the visitors were on a high from that goal and defended a lot better.
+Price showed his frustration by picking up a caution for his second trip in as many minutes.
+Try as they might, Spurs were not able to get the ball in the net and the constant threat of a breakaway brought Watson a booking in the dying minutes.

 Ray